Recovery for children with brain tumours

 Brain tumours and their treatment sometimes cause lasting physical and mental changes.

-Over half of children treated for brain tumours probably have some sort of physical problem, such as weakness in a limb or poor balance.
-Physiotherapy and other rehabilitation strategies can help.
+Around two thirds of children treated for brain tumours have some sort of physical problem afterwards, such as weakness in a limb or poor balance.
+The level of the problem varies depending on where the tumour was and how it was treated.
+Physiotherapy and other rehabilitation methods can help.
 Some children will occasionally have fits or blackouts, headaches or migraines.
 A few are left with sight or hearing difficulties.

 Growth, puberty and fertility